msowers72/Online-Application/README.md

 <msowers72@yahoo.com>

 ## Description:
-This application searches and displays results from the Library of Conress API.
+This application allows you to apply for membership in the U.S.ARMY'S Judge Advocate General's Coprs.

 ## Usage
-As a user, I can submit a search query form the application to request data and receive a response from the Library of Congress.
+As a user, I can submit an online application for membership in teh U.S.ARMY'S Judge Advocate General's Coprs .

 ## Built-With
 * HTML